 Materials based on cubic tetrahedrites (Cu12Sb4S13) are useful thermoelectrics with unusual thermal and electrical transport properties, such as very low and nearly temperature-independent lattice thermal conductivity (κL).
-We explain the microscopic origin of the glass-like κL in Cu12Sb4S13 by explicitly treating anharmonicity up to quartic terms for both phonon energies and phonon scattering rates.
-We show that the strongly unstable phonon modes associated with trigonally coordinated Cu atoms are anharmonically stabilized above approximately 100 K and continue hardening with increasing temperature, in accord with experimental data.
-This temperature induced hardening effect reduces scattering of heat carrying acoustic modes by reducing the available phase space for three-phonon processes, thereby balancing the conventional ∝ T increase in scattering due to phonon population and yielding nearly temperature-independent κL.
-Furthermore, we find that very strong phonon broadening lead to a qualitative breakdown of the conventional phonon-gas model and modify the dominant heat transport mechanism from the particle-like phonon wave packet propagation to incoherent tunneling described by off-diagonal terms in the heat-flux operator, which are typically prevailing in glasses and disordered crystals.
-Our work paves the way to a deeper understanding of glass-like thermal conductivity in complex crystals with strong anharmonicity.
+We explain the microscopic origin of the glasslike κL in Cu12Sb4S13 by explicitly treating anharmonicity up to quartic terms for both phonon energies and phonon scattering rates.
+We show that the strongly unstable phonon modes associated with trigonally coordinated Cu atoms are anharmonically stabilized above approximately 100 K and continue hardening with increasing temperature in accord with experimental data.
+This temperature-induced hardening effect reduces scattering of heat carrying acoustic modes by reducing the available phase space for three-phonon processes, thereby balancing the conventional ∝T increase in scattering due to phonon population and yielding nearly temperature-independent κL.
+Furthermore, we find that very strong phonon broadening leads to a qualitative breakdown of the conventional phonon-gas model and modify the dominant heat transport mechanism from the particlelike phonon wave packet propagation to incoherent contributions described by the off-diagonal terms in the heat-flux operator, which are typically prevailing in glasses and disordered crystals.
+Our work paves the way to a deeper understanding of glasslike thermal conductivity in complex crystals with strong anharmonicity.

 ASJC Scopus subject areas